 The Bay Area’s booming economy has accelerated San Francisco’s recovery, with the number of jobs in computer systems design and related services nearly doubling from 36,600 in 2003 to 72,500 in 2012, according to the Federal Reserve Bank of St. Louis.
 But a tilted job market combined with limited space, widening income inequality, and strict lending standards has left the recovery increasingly one-sided.

 After the housing bust, a tight credit box and even tighter household budgets meant few low-income families could take advantage of the cheap single-family homes left from short sales and foreclosures.
-The excess supply spurred investors to buy swaths of properties with cash in order to profit from rising home values and a stream of rental income, creating a nationwide surge in cash sales.
+The excess supply spurred investors to buy swaths of properties with cash to profit from rising home values and a stream of rental income, creating a nationwide surge in cash sales.

 Detroit is the poster child for cities that have lacked a strong recovery like San Francisco's.
 The sharp drop in the number of mortgages reflects this ailing Rust Belt city's sweeping economic decline.
 According to the US Census Bureau, Detroit's population fell from 951,270 to 713,777 between 2000 and 2010 as the auto industry stumbled, jobs disappeared, and the city entered the largest municipal bankruptcy on record.
 Though the recession took a toll on the entire region, the housing bust still disproportionately hurt minority borrowers.